Drum and bass: Purchasing

 Originally drum and bass was mostly sold in 12-inch vinyl single format.
 With the emergence of drum and bass into mainstream music markets, more albums, compilations and DJ mixes started to be sold on CDs.
 As digital music became more popular, websites focused on electronic music, such as Beatport, began to sell drum and bass in digital format.

 Distributors (wholesale)

 The bulk of drum and bass vinyl records and CDs are distributed globally and regionally by a relatively small number of companies such as SRD (Southern Record Distributors), ST Holdings, & Nu Urban Music Limited.

 As of 11 September 2012, Nu Urban ceased trading and RSM Tenon were instructed to assist in convening statutory meetings of members and creditors to appoint a liquidator.
 This left many labels short on sales, as Nu Urban were one of the main distributors for the vinyl market in the drum and bass scene.

 Regional scenes

 Anglosphere

 Despite its roots in the UK, which is still treated as the "home" of drum and bass, the style has firmly established itself around the world.
-There are strong scenes in other English-speaking countries including Australia, Canada, New Zealand, South Africa, and the United States.
+There are strong scenes in other English-speaking countries including Australia, New Zealand, South Africa, and the United States.